 Crockpot cranberry sauce is a an easy, traditional holiday dish.
 Fresh cranberries slow cooked together with orange juice and rind combine to make a wonderful treat!

 This easy recipe is the anti-can!
 No devilish details here.
-It is a very easy and straightforward dish that can be made in advance and frozen so that you are never caught without it again.
+It is a very easy and straightforward dish.
+Plus, can be made in advance and frozen so that you are never caught without it again.

 To make this simple dish you will need: